D4RKONION/fgcireland.com/content/posts/2025-07-27-leeside-collision-31-stacked-brackets/index.md

 ## GGST

 Guilty Gear Strive had an intense bracket, with many players traveling down from Dublin to compete.
-The skill floor of the scene has reached a high level across Ireland, with every player who made it to the top 8 a contender, and every match up feeling like it could've gone either way.
+The skill floor of the scene has reached a high level across Ireland, with every player who made it to the top 8 a contender for the high placement, and every match up feeling like it could've gone either way.
 Cork player chainsawxangel (me (self-glazing session)) managed to take the set against Dr K and Alumento for the first time to grab 4th, and Dublin regular Goronberry put on an incredible show in one of their rare Cork appearances, achieving a confident 3rd.
 Most notable though is Carbattery losing to Flood in Winner's Finals, a match-up which he has previously looked completely in control of, although he would go on to claw back victory in a nail-biter Grand Final's reset.

 ![GGST Top 3 - Flood / Carbattery / Goronberry](/images/uploads/posts/leeside-collision-31-stacked-brackets/leeside-31-7.jpg)